jfrog/terraform-provider-xray/docs/resources/curation_policy.md

 - `block_from_cache` (Boolean) When true, the policy also blocks packages served from Artifactory's cache.
 Defaults to false.
 - `decision_owners` (Set of String) List of JFrog Access groups used by waiver_request_config=manual
+- `group_exclude` (Set of String) List of user groups to exclude from the policy scope.
+- `group_include` (Set of String) List of user groups to include in the policy scope.
 - `label_waivers` (Attributes Set) List of label waivers. (see [below for nested schema](#nestedatt--label_waivers))
 - `notify_emails` (Set of String) List of email addresses that receive notifications when the policy causes a package to be blocked.
 - `pkg_types_include` (Set of String) Used with scope: pkg_types.
 List of package types to include.